 Save the ideas you like by copying them into your document before closing the AI panel.

 Once you select an outline, you can use it as a framework to start writing or feed it back into the AI to generate actual draft content for each section.
+If you find a brainstorming prompt that works well for your niche, save it to the AI prompt manager so you can reuse it on future projects without retyping.

 The compose feature generates complete text sections when you provide clear instructions.
 You tell the Grammarly AI writing assistant what you need written, specify the context, and let it create a first draft.
 The quality of your output depends on how you structure your prompt.